zspecza/pipep/README.md

 ## Requirements

 **pipeP** has no dependencies and is exported as a UMD module, so it should be consumable anywhere.
 However, it does rely on access to ES2015 native `Promise` and `Object.assign`.
 Since these are standard, your environment needs to support them.
 By default, **pipeP** does not ship with any fallbacks in order to keep the code size manageable.
 If you're already using an ES2015 environment, you have nothing to worry about.
 Otherwise, see [CoreJS](https://github.com/zloirock/core-js).

+## Limitations

+**IE8**: This is really only applicable if you use the currying features. **pipeP** makes use of `Object.defineProperty` in order to make functions returned by a **pipeP** sequence report the correct arity, so that they can then be used as the first handler in a new **pipeP** sequence.
+There are known limitations in Internet Explorer 8 that prevent this from working correctly.
+A possible workaround is to not use a **pipeP** returned function as the first handler in a new **pipeP** sequence.
+Instead, make it unary, use it as the second handler and provide your own initial handler that translates arguments accordingly.

 ## Installation